madminer-tool/madminer-workflow/README.md

 https://yadage.readthedocs.io/en/latest/
 https://yadage.github.io/tutorial/

-## How to install the dependencies
+## Install the dependencies and run the workflows
 Installing the dependiencies depends on how you want to run the workflow: locally using yadage alone or in a REANA cluster.

 ### Local yadage-pure deployment